lamberta/devkit-doc/api/ui/widget/sliderview.md

 Parameters
 :    1. `thumbSize {number}`

-Set the thumb size, the default is based on the size of the view.
+Set the thumb size in pixels, the default is based on the size of the view.

 ### setValue (value)